 Crime prevention officers are assigned by Patrol District.
 Please contact your crime prevention officer by using this map (PDF) or visiting each district page below.

-There are over 65 brochures available for you and your neighborhood or organization.
-Some of the topics addressed in the brochures include home and vehicle security, personal safety, identity theft, protecting your children, protecting yourself from violence, cyber-safety, cell phone safety, sexting, and different kinds of cons and frauds.
-For a complete list of the available brochures please visit our Literature Available page.
+There are MANY brochures available for you and your neighborhood or organization.
+For information about home and vehicle security, personal safety, identity theft, protecting your children, protecting yourself from violence, cyber-safety, cell phone safety, sexting, and much more, visit our Literature page.

 Crime Prevention Through Environmental Design (PDF), or CPTED (pronounced sep-ted), is a program that is well underway in not only businesses, but in communities, parks and facilities all around the city.
 The program includes an assessment of the area, suggestions on improving the safety through environmental design techniques (both to the inside and outside of the property) and a walk-through to pinpoint specific target areas to address.